Ashok0/EnderalVREssentials/README.md

 15. Configure your mod loadout:
 	* Disable "Dear Diary VR" if you prefer to use the vanilla SkyUI menu.
 (Dear Diary must be disabled to use SkyUI's new Highlight and Search features)
 	* Disable "Smaller HUD for VR Larger Text Patch" if you wish to decrease the size of the in-game text.
+	* Disable "Path of the Prophet (No Floating Quest Marker)" if you wish to play with floating quest markers.
 	* Enable "VRIK Rift-Index-WMR Controller Bindings" if using the Rift, Valve Index, or WMR headset.
 	* Enable "High Poly Project" for higher polygon objects.
 Improves visuals but may cause minor graphical glitches.
 	* Disable "Caliente's Beautiful Bodies Enhancer -CBBE-" if you prefer vanilla bodies.
 Pre-configured as Vanilla NeverNude.